Total Recall (video game): Reception

-Crash reviewer Mark rated the game 94%, and Richard rated the game 93% and stated he loved the game, and that players would too: "Don't bother getting Rekall to remember it for you: go out and experience Total Recall for real!"
+Crash reviewer Mark rated the game 94%.
+Richard rated the game 93% and believed players would love the game, saying "don't bother getting Rekall to remember it for you: go out and experience Total Recall for real!"
 Zzap! #71 (Mar 1991) rated the game C64 version of the game at 76%.
 Another Power Play reviewer rated the Amiga version at 33% and the C 64 version at 34%, criticizing both editions for having endless opponents and sloppy controls.

 Several reviewers rated the Amiga version of the game.
 CU Amiga rated the game 77% and said "It's by no means a bad game, just a little stale.
-It follows a very successful formula but fails to rise above it."Computer and Video Games #111 (Feb 1991) rated the game 62% and said "a very polished game, but one I can only recommend to very patient players who haven't become bored of Ocean's film license format, which is beginning to look pretty tired nowadays."
+It follows a very successful formula but fails to rise above it."
+Computer and Video Games #111 (Feb 1991) rated the game 62% and said "a very polished game, but one I can only recommend to very patient players who haven't become bored of Ocean's film license format, which is beginning to look pretty tired nowadays."

 Amiga Action rated the Amiga version of the game 78% and said "Total Recall wasn't on the top of my list for games I was looking forward to I must confess.
 However, it is in fact quite good."
 Amiga Format rated the game 77% and said "A solid, polished package, only its late arrival, due to slipping in the schedules, deprived it of a full review."
 Zzap! #72 (Apr 1991) rated the game 70%.

 The NES version was much more negatively received.
-A reviewer from German magazine Power Play rated the NES version at 39% and wondered why Quiad is so stupid, trying to get rid of every bad guy on the right path and lure them into dark alleys only to offer a boring fight.
-He commented that these sequences should not have been programmed at all, and that a lot of parts seem like a graphically strong, stripped-down Double Dragon.
+A reviewer from German magazine Power Play rated the NES version 39% and questioned Quaid's intelligence, "trying to get rid of every bad guy on the right path and lure them into dark alleys only to offer a boring fight".
+He commented that these sequences "should not have been programmed at all, and that a lot of parts seem like a graphically strong, stripped-down Double Dragon".
 Three of the four reviewers for Electronic Gaming Monthly (EGM) gave it a 3 out of 10, with the remaining reviewer, Sushi-X, giving it a 2 out of 10.
 Steve Harris called it "a new low" for NES games due to its poor graphics and weak action, and Ed Semrad regarded it as a shocking disappointment given publisher Acclaim Entertainment's strong track record at the time.
 According to EGM, Acclaim pulled their ads from the magazine in response to the negative review.